udevbe/greenfield/README.md

 ### Remote Applications

 Native wayland applications can connect to the in-browser compositor by talking to a local application endpoint server.
-This application endpoint server presents itself as a locally running native wayland compositor while in reality it forwards (nearly) all messages between the actual browser compositor & the native application.
+This application endpoint server presents itself as a locally running native wayland compositor while in reality it relays (nearly) all messages between the browser compositor & the native application.
 The in-browser compositor is not limited to handling a single application endpoint.
 Any number of endpoints can establish a connection.
 As a consequence **different wayland applications can run on different physical hosts while being connected to the same compositor.**

-The in-browser compositor and the local application endpoint server use a direct websocket connection.
-As such there is no delaying and/or relaying intermediate party involved.
-This made possible by the fact that websocket connections are not bound to the same origin policy, unlike ordinary http connections.
+The in-browser compositor and the local application endpoint server use a direct websocket connection per native application.
+As such there is no delaying or interfering intermediate party involved.
+This is made possible by the fact that websocket connections are not bound to the same origin policy, unlike ordinary http connections.

 ### Web Applictions